telerik/reporting-docs/knowledge-base/how-to-render-any-html-tags-in-reports.md

 ````

-1.Build the project, then copy the project assembly as well as the `HtmlRenderer.WinForms.dll` assembly from the project's `bin` folder to the folder where the Report Designer exe is located, e.g. `C:\Program Files (x86)\Progress\Telerik Reporting {{site.suiteversion}}\Report Designer`.
+1. Build the project, then copy the project assembly as well as the `HtmlRenderer.WinForms.dll` assembly from the project's `bin` folder to the folder where the Report Designer exe is located, e.g. `C:\Program Files (x86)\Progress\Telerik Reporting {{site.suiteversion}}\Report Designer`.
-1.Open the `Telerik.ReportDesigner.exe.config` file and use the [assemblyReferences Element]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/assemblyreferences-element%}) to add references to the Class Library project's assembly and the `HtmlRenderer.WinForms.dll` assembly:
+1. Open the `Telerik.ReportDesigner.exe.config` file and use the [assemblyReferences Element]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/assemblyreferences-element%}) to add references to the Class Library project's assembly and the `HtmlRenderer.WinForms.dll` assembly:

 	````XML
 <Telerik.Reporting>